centaretraining/azuretraining/04-web-apps.md

     Set-AzureRmWebApp -AppSettings $newAppSettings -Name $webAppServiceName -ResourceGroupName $resourceGroupName
     ```

 15. Update the API app service's configuration settings with the SQL server location, database name, and credentials you used in the Azure SQL exercise.
+We will also set the ASPNETCORE_ENVIRONMENT variable to "Development" so ASP.Net Core will show us exception details if we have any issues.

     ```powershell
     $sqlServerName = "lunch-sql"